buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 + Part 2:			2.1.2

 I think they should all follow the same rhythm (This is me and my OCD!
 I like consistency – except for outliers, like the 'A Library of Elements' section in Chapter 2, which won't fit.)

+4. Selected Bold Text

+This chapter needs selected bold text, like Chapter 2.
+Do this once I've paased it over to Kyle for editing.

 -->